saumitrasapre/periodic-table/README.md

 Periodic Table implemented using C++ Graphics library

 ## Using the program
-The code results in a simple mouse hover code, which opens in a WinBGI terminal.
+The code results in a simple mouse hover program, which opens in a WinBGI terminal.
 Simply move your mouse over to the required element to see its properties.

 ### Running the code